Some striking results for the Netherlands:

 1 in 5 women have ever experienced stalking.

 Violence against women is common in the Netherlands.
-41% of the women interviewed for the European study have experienced some form of violence in their lives.
+41% of women interviewed for the European survey have experienced some form of violence in their lives.
 This includes a sum of physical violence or threats and sexual violence, regardless of the severity of the incident and the type of perpetrator.
 This is higher than the EU average: of all women in the 28 EU countries, 30.7% experienced physical and/or sexual violence.

 3.7% of women in the Netherlands experienced physical and/or sexual violence in the past year.
-For 7%, the violence was structural, meaning it occurred repeatedly over a period of time.
+For 7%, the violence was structural, meaning it occurred repeatedly over a certain period of time.

 Compared to 2014, the percentage of women who have ever experienced violence in 2024 is slightly lower: in 2014, 45% of Dutch women interviewed said they had ever experienced physical or sexual violence.
 We cannot determine with certainty whether this is a slight decrease in violence or whether it is due to differences in the group of women interviewed.